Original article reasearched and written by Greg Evans, transcribed by Helen Smith

 to handle the output from the quarry.
 From 1937 a narrow gauge (2’ 0”) rail line was introduced in the pit.
 Ironstone was still worked here from time to time, in particular during World War II.
 For example, during 1941, some 758 tons of ironstone were produced, most of this is said to have been forwarded to

 .
+Click here to read about a fire at the firm's garage in 1957.
 Work carried on here until May 1982 when a decline in demand for Grays’ products, mainly used in foundries, brought about its closure.

 Photo Round-up at Thomas Gray's